+Sewerage utility charges are levied in respect of all land where Council deems that sewerage reticulation can be provided to such land to cover the costs of operation, maintenance and capital expenditure associated with the sewerage system.
 Sewerage utility charges for land where Council deems that sewerage reticulation can be provided are to be levied irrespective of whether the land is vacant or occupied, and whether or not it is rateable land.